Western Australia braces for worst storm in a decade

 “We are expecting peak wave heights, particularly on Monday of over eight metres (26 feet)...It’s unlikely to significantly ease in Perth until Monday afternoon,” he told a press briefing.

-Spokespeople for miners BHP Group and Rio Tinto, which use the world’s biggest iron ore export hub of Port Hedland, were not immediately able to comment.
+Spokespeople for miners BHP Group (BHP.AX) and Rio Tinto (RIO.AX), which use the world’s biggest iron ore export hub of Port Hedland, were not immediately able to comment.
 The Pilbara Ports Authority, which operates the port, did not immediately respond to an emailed request for comment.

 Jon Broomhall, acting assistant commissioner at the Department of Fire and Emergency Services (DFES) said the “once-in-a-decade” storm would bring flooding and dangerous seas.